Red flags & The Abuse Cycle

 No matter the circumstances, survivors deserve to be supported in their decision-making and empowered to reclaim control over their own lives.
 Don't judge.
 Offer the support and love they need to find the strength to leave the abusive relationship instead.

-Common reasons why people stay in abusive relationships include:
+Studies have shown some of the reasons survivors may stay in abusive relationships include:

 Generally, victims stay because the fear of leaving is greater than the fear of staying.
 Fear of the unknown can be a powerful reason for “staying put.”
 Also, victims are often threatened with physical harm if they try to leave.
 It is well documented that victims are at the most risk of injury when they are leaving.
 They fear for their safety and the safety of those who help them.